 The Sandman is capable of making clones of himself out of his sandy body.
 The drawback is that his different bodies can act out subconscious urges without him even being aware of it.

 Animal Man possesses the power to take on the abilities of any animals in his immediate vicinity.
 During the Grant Morrison run, in an arc where he was trapped in a cell with no animals nearby, he took on the attributes of a single-celled organism within his digestive system.
 Notably the ability to replicate himself through mitosis.
 Within ten seconds, he was able to outnumber his opponent.

 New Batman villain White Rabbit is revealed in Batman The Dark Knight #7 to be the duplicate of Jaina "Jai" Hudson.
 Jaina's pretty smart about this: her "duplicate" has different skin tone, eye color, and hair color, and wears an incredibly distracting Playboy Bunny outfit.
 Even then, Batman nearly figured out the truth, but was thrown off when "White Rabbit" appeared while he was on a date with Jaina.

 Bart Allen (formerly known as Impulse and Kid Flash) could produce avatars of himself which could travel through the timestream.

-Dr Bedlam (later Baron Bedlam) from DC Comics' New Gods is a disembodied intelligence who can possess a number of robot bodies.
+Dr Bedlam (later Baron Bedlam) from New Gods is a disembodied intelligence who can possess a number of robot bodies.

-One The Avengers story had all the different models of Ultron sharing a consciousness.
-A more recent Superman story did the same thing with Brainiac, whose mind not only inhabits every version of himself through the years (except the rebellious Brainiac 2/Vril Dox), but also an entire army of robotic drones.
+A story had all the different models of Brainiac, whose mind not only inhabits every version of himself through the years (except the rebellious Brainiac 2/Vril Dox), but also an entire army of robotic drones.